etnt/mfl/README.md

 The `mfl.py` can be run with an argument or without, where in the latter case it will run the default test cases for the parser and type checker.
 It also takes a `-v`/`--verbose` flag to print the parsing / code generation steps.
-By default the code will be compiled down to BEAM code, via Erlang Core; with the `-s`/`--secd` flag it will instead be executed in the SECD machine.
+By default the code will be compiled down to BEAM code, via Erlang Core; with the `-s`/`--secd` flag it will instead be executed in the SECD machine; and with the `--llvm` flag it will generate LLVM IR.

 ```bash
 ❯ python3 mfl.py --help